 It’s crucial to note that title alone does not mandate exempt or non-exempt employee status – working in an office likewise is not absolute!

 However, like any government regulation, there’s always nuance.
-Within each category, you need to meet certain requirements for exempt employee status.
+Within each work category, you need to meet certain requirements for exempt employee status.

-In order to meet the administrative exemption requirements, your employee must perform office or non-manual work that directly ties to management and/or general business administration.
+To meet the administrative exemption requirements, your employee must perform office or non-manual work that directly ties to management and/or general business administration.

 Additionally, the employee must be making decisions independently more than 50% of the time and require general supervision.
 The job may also require unique training.